apache/shardingsphere/document/current/content/features/spi/_index.en.md

 The distributed primary key interface is to regulate how to generate overall auto-increment, type access and property configurations.

-Its main interface is `ShardingKeyGenerator`, built-in implementation types are `UUIDShardingKeyGenerator` and `SnowflakeShardingKeyGenerator`.
+Its main interface is `ShardingKeyGenerator` and built-in implementation types are `UUIDShardingKeyGenerator` and `SnowflakeShardingKeyGenerator`.

 Please refer to [Distributed Primary Key](/en/features/sharding/other-features/key-generator/) for the introduction.